Help improve California's water quality along coastal waterways and marinas.

 about proper sewage waste disposal and offers participants one free mobile boat-to-boat sewage pumpout via a voucher coupon code redeemable with a local mobile pumpout company.

-Honey Pot Day program is now live
+Honey Pot Day is now closed.

 Honey Pot Day was established in 2009 to reduce the levels of bacteria in local harbors.
 The goals of the Honey Pot program are to